maxnd/mxMarkEdit/README.md

 ---

-🗣️ See some nice presentations on why and how a manager, a university profossor and a student might  use mxMarkEdit in the [wiki section](https://github.com/maxnd/mxMarkEdit/wiki).
+❤️ See some nice presentations on why and how a manager, a university professor and a student might  use mxMarkEdit in the [wiki section](https://github.com/maxnd/mxMarkEdit/wiki).

 ---